Senators want to fight online sex trafficking by changing 1996 law

 The Chicago man had seen Robinson's picture listed on the classified advertising website Backpage.com under the title, "New Girl in Town Looking to Have Fun."

-Robinson was unaware that adult men were soliciting her for sex specifically on Backpage before she died, her mother, Yvonne Ambrose, testified Tuesday on Capitol Hill.
+Adult men were soliciting her for sex specifically on Backpage before she died, Robinson's mother, Yvonne Ambrose, testified Tuesday on Capitol Hill.

+"She had been beaten, raped, strangled, and if that wasn’t bad enough, he slit her throat, all because she said ‘no,’ she didn’t want to do this again," Ambrose said through tears to members of the Senate Committee on Commerce, Science, and Transportation.

-Ambrose shared her daughter's story in support of proposed federal legislation known as the Stop Enabling Sex Traffickers Act of 2017, or SESTA, which has put Washington lawmakers at odds with Silicon Valley over how to adequately fight sex trafficking.
+Ambrose shared the story of her daughter's murder in support of proposed federal legislation known as the Stop Enabling Sex Traffickers Act of 2017, or SESTA, which has put Washington lawmakers at odds with Silicon Valley over how to adequately fight sex trafficking.

 SESTA, a bipartisan legislative proposal co-sponsored by nearly 30 senators, seeks to clarify and amend part of the Communications Decency Act, or CDA, which was written in 1996 and intended to shield internet websites from civil and state criminal liability for content created by others.